ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 ### Number of Staking Nodes by Month

-This is determined by the number of unique nodes each month which have won at least once in that month.
+This is determined by the number of unique staking nodes each month which have won at least once in that month (as noted above, it does not include nodes which did not win in that month).

 | Month  | Number of Nodes |
 | ------ | --------------- |